-In terms of Oil-Dri's impact on our natural environment, we are proud of our organization's long-term land reclamation and restoration successes at our mining locations.
+In terms of Oil-Dri's impact on our natural Environment, we are proud of our organization's long-term land reclamation and restoration successes at our mining locations.
 Our teams replant indigenous trees and plants at many of our reclaimed locations and maintain an active forestry plan across 6,000 acres in Georgia.
 As part of Oil-Dri's history of land reclamation, the Company was the recipient of the Environmental Award in 2018 for Outstanding Achievement in Land Reclamation from the Georgia Mining Association.

-Certain of our products themselves have environmental benefits, from our antibiotic alternative mineral based feed additives to the logistics and transportation benefits of lightweight cat litter, the latter of which was recognized by our customer Walmart with their Responsibility Award for positive impact on consumers' lives and the environment.
+Certain of our products themselves have environmental benefits and/or support federal and state environmental programs.
+This is shown through our antibiotic alternative mineral based feed additives to the logistics, transportation benefits of lightweight cat litter which were recognized by our customer Walmart with their Responsibility Award for positive impact on consumers' lives and our adsorbent clay products which are sold to customers participating in federal and state renewable fuel programs which reduce greenhouse gas emissions and expand the nation's renewable fuel sectors.